-You can read my investigation revealing more than 13,000 Airbnb hosts potentially breaking the law here, my exclusive report on controversial mental health legislation here, and my investigation into abuses by parking company here.
+You can read my exclusive report into the billions being spent by councils on emergency housing here, my exclusive showing that racist attacks on NHS doubled in a year here, my investigation revealing more than 13,000 Airbnb hosts potentially breaking the law here, and my investigation into abuses by parking company here and here.

 I contribute articles to the Guardian, the Guardian Guide and the Observer New Review.